patarkf/Crawler/README.md

 Plugin::load('Crawler', ['routes' => true, 'autoload' => true]);
 ```

-After that, just access the route like the example:
+So access the route like the example:

 ```
 http://localhost/project/crawler/